SanmiAndreSofa/SanmiAndreSofa/README.md

 - 👋 Hi, I’m @SanmiAndreSofa
-- What would it take to build a generalised medical intelligence system?
+- What would it take to build a general medical intelligence system?
+A medical assistant of some sort.
 - 👀
 - 🌱
 - 💞️